Initial years of awe in women’s cricket:

 As developments towards the lady’s game started to grab the eyes, the first women’s club was called the White Heather Club.
 The ladies of the Yorkshire aristocracy in 1887 formed it.

 With cricket gradually started picking up pace among the elite class in the united kingdom women did not shy away from holding bats and balls perfectly fitting their hands.

-As the world war 1 was at its end, the major turning point in the history of the women’s cricket was experienced.
+As the World War 1 was at its end, a major turning point in the history of women’s cricket was experienced.
 The first governing body was dedicated primarily to women in 1918.

 The objective of the council was discreet.
-The idea was to provide facilities and bring together those women and girls who earlier have had little opportunity of playing cricket after leaving schools.
+The idea was to provide facilities and bring together those women and girls who earlier had had little opportunity to play cricket after leaving school.

 Though England won the match, ultimately women’s cricket bagged jubilation and fame.

-As ‘progress’ was the only route which was taken for the women’s cricket, the world cup in 1973 became a matter of delight for every sportswoman across the globe.
-Seven teams, including England, Australia, New-Zealand, Jamaica, Trinidad, and Tobago and international XI (from all participating countries ) took part in the tournament.
+As ‘progress’ was the only route that was taken for women’s game, the World Cup in 1973 became a matter of delight for every sportswoman across the globe.
+Seven teams, including England, Australia, New Zealand, Jamaica, Trinidad, and Tobago and international XI (from all participating countries ) took part in the tournament.

-It was in 1992 when the women’s cricket achieved its major feat when New Zealand’s cricket became the first test playing nation to merge its men’s and women’s cricketing team set up.
+It was in 1992 that women’s cricket achieved its major feat when New Zealand’s cricket became the first test-playing nation to merge its men’s and women’s cricketing team set-up.

 In 1998, England was quick to think on the lines of New Zealand.
 In recent times as the team continues to rise high, professional contracts have become an order of the day.

-Is the future of the women’s cricket bright?
+Is the future of the women’s Game bright?